 Labs →

-Sepsis screen, AKI, thyroid trajectory, lipid panel, diabetic series, hepatic panel, renal panel, infectious panel, oncology panel, cardiovascular panel.
+Sepsis screen, AKI, thyroid panel, lipid panel, diabetic series, hepatic panel, renal panel, infectious panel, oncology panel, cardiovascular panel, and more — thirteen canonical patterns in all.

 Reference-range adjustment